 Can we see the House?

 We have no access to the interior of the houses for sale.
 No arrangements may be made for an internal inspection of the properties.
 You are urged to check out the property as best you can.
 The Fulton County Auditor can provide a printout on the property showing the numbers, and types of rooms, etc. or you can access the Auditor’s website at www.fultoncountyoh.comauditor.
 Then on the left of the screen select “real estate”, then select “real estate information property search”.

 How does the Sheriff Sale work?

 By law, the sale must be a public sale, unless ordered by the Court.
-Sales are held on Thursdays at 10:00 a.m. unless otherwise noted, on the first floor of the Fulton County Courthouse.
+Sales are held on Thursdays at 10:00 a.m. unless otherwise noted, at the Fulton County Sheriff's Office.
 You, or a representative must appear to bid.
 It works the same as any common auction.
 All parties interested in purchasing a property at sheriff sale need to complete the form below and have this form completed and ready the day of sale.

 **PURCHASER INFORMATION FORM**